 Max had showed on our front porch in the afternoon, Tuesday September 30th, looking for food.
 I had just put up our porch Halloween decorations for the holiday.

 One look at the results of the fall caused me to start loudly shrieking.
 I awkwardly rose to my feet, holding my left arm up like a useless stump.
-I needed help.
+I started shrieking because I knew I needed help.
+But we live on a quiet street of empty rentals.

 I got into the house.
-Found my cell phone.
-Called Mark at work.
-All I could yell was, "I broke my wrist!
+Found my cell flip phone.
+With difficulty, I dialed Mark at work.
+All I could yell when he answered was, "I broke my wrist!
 I BROKE MY WRIST!!
 Call Ann to take me to the emergency room!"

 I know now I was in shock.
 My left leg had two bloody gashes in the front and another scrape on the top of my left foot.
-Ann filled out the paperwork for me as the staff tried to take my vitals.
+In the Emergency room, Ann filled out the paperwork for me as the staff tried to take my vitals.
 My blood pressure, what they could get of it, was incredibly low.

 They took X-rays.
 Nurses came and went.
 Ann took pictures to send to a distraught Mark.
 A doctor explained what they were going to do to fix my wrist.
 The one positive was that no bones were protruding through skin, so no surgery was needed.